Qatar tells UK judge it wants Airbus A321 jets or damages | Business

 Qatar tells UK judge it wants Airbus A321 jets or damages

+European regulators have said the problems do not amount to an airworthiness issue on the jet, which is not grounded elsewhere.
+SEVERE DISRUPTION As the A350 row heated up, Airbus last month cancelled the order for A321neos, saying Qatar had breached a clause linking the two deals.

-Qatar Airways has asked a UK court to reinstate an order for 50 Airbus A321neo passenger jets that the European planemaker revoked as part of a bitter dispute over larger A350s, a court filing showed on Friday.
-Failing that, the Gulf carrier is asking a UK judge to award the airline unspecified damages over the planemaker's decision to withdraw what it described as a "unique" plane as it prepares to receive the A321neo from February next year.
+Qatar Airways has asked a UK court to reinstate an order for 50 Airbus A321neo passenger jets that the European planemaker revoked as part of a bitter dispute over the partial grounding of larger A350s, a court filing showed on Friday.
+Failing that, the Gulf carrier is asking a UK judge to award the airline unquantified damages over the planemaker's decision to withdraw what it described as a "unique" plane as it prepares to receive the 220-seat A321neo from February next year.

 Airbus declined comment on the filing.
 The claim is the latest salvo in a months-old contractual and safety dispute that has brought relations between two of the industry's largest players to an all-time low.

-They are locked in a contractual and safety dispute over erosion to the painted surface and gaps in lightning protection on A350 jets.
-Qatar has grounded more than 20 of the jets over safety concerns, prompting the airline to sue Airbus for more than $600 million as it prepares for an influx of visitors ahead of this year's FIFA World Cup.
+The two sides are at loggerheads over erosion to the painted surface and gaps in lightning protection on A350 jets.
+So far, the airline has said Qatar authorities have grounded 21 of its 53 A350s over safety concerns, prompting the airline to sue Airbus for more than $600 million as it prepares for an influx of visitors ahead of this year's FIFA World Cup.

+In the new filing, Qatar Airways disclosed that a further A350 had been grounded on Feb.
+13. Airbus has acknowledged quality problems but accused the airline of mislabelling them as safety woes to get compensation.
+European regulators have said the problems do not amount to an airworthiness issue on the jet, which is not grounded elsewhere.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)